 - 1981-82 - Scientific Adviser (Energy) to the Victorian State Parliament.

-David has also served in many voluntary positions, including as chairman of the Combustion Institute (Aust & NZ Section) for 25 years (1958-83), and as a committee member of the Chemical Society, the Institute of Fuel, and the Australian Institute of Energy.
+David also served in many voluntary positions, including as chairman of the Combustion Institute (Aust & NZ Section) for 25 years (1958-83), and as a committee member of the Chemical Society, the Institute of Fuel, and the Australian Institute of Energy.

 While a student at the University of Sydney, David met Ruth Meadows, who became his wife and lifetime supporter.
 Together, they have raised a family and shared an interest in science and education, arranging many educational tours in conjunction with international conferences.
-Now retired, David and Ruth live in Caulfield South, Victoria, in regular contact with their four children and seven grandchildren.

-In recent years, David has received a number of awards in recognition of his contributions to aeronautics and energy research, including:
+In recent years, David received a number of awards in recognition of his contributions to aeronautics and energy research, including:

 - The Australian Institute of Energy Medal, 1999.